Our monthly educational meetings include guest speakers, unusual bird sightings, refreshments,

 Meetings are held on the first Thursday of every month (except July and August when we take a summer break) in the Camellia Room at The Gardens at Heather Farm, 1540 Marchbanks Drive, Walnut Creek.
 You are welcome to join us for the entire meeting or just the Educational Program.

 6:30 p.m.
 Doors open

 7:25 p.m.
 Chapter Announcements and Business

 8:05 p.m.
 Educational Program

-More detailed information about the April 2017 program is available in our April 2017 Quail newsletter.
+More detailed information about the October 2017 program will be available in our October 2017 Quail newsletter, available mid-September.